adbac/StepsMaker/README.md

 - Copy the generated steps to the clipboard

 ## Usage
-Open `website link` in your browser to use the tool.
+Open https://adbac.github.io/StepsMaker in your browser to use the tool.

 --------------------------------------------------